veeto

 • Authorizes water district board members to designate proxy voters when unable to attend meetings through 2030.

-• Limits proxy voting to six board meetings per calendar year for each representative.
+• Limits proxy voting to six board meetings per year and requires written authorization one day in advance.

-• Applies all conflict of interest laws equally to both original representatives and their designated proxies.
+• Applies all conflict of interest laws and restrictions to both the original member and their designated proxy.

 Summary